-With Miami’s close proximity to the water, there’s no question that Miami has access to some of the freshest fish in town — making the sushi some of the best around.
+With Miami’s proximity to the water, there’s no question that Miami has access to some of the freshest fish in town — making the sushi some of the best around.
 Here are the top spots to get that sushi fix, from the traditional izakaya-style experience to over-the-top meals.Read More

 Miami’s 21 Essential Sushi Restaurants

 Where to find pristine nigiri, inventive rolls, and plentiful omakase menus

-This longtime Stephen Starr restaurant in Bal Harbour Shops, which just moved into a brand new location on the top floor of the mall, continues to be a go-to destination for the Gucci-clad set hanks to chef Makoto Okuwa’s pristine sushi menu.
+This longtime Stephen Starr restaurant in Bal Harbour Shops, which just moved into a brand new location on the mall's top floor, continues to be a go-to destination for the Gucci-clad set thanks to chef Makoto Okuwa’s pristine sushi menu.
 In addition to the raw stuff, Makoto’s modern Japanese dishes, bincho charcoal robata, and surprisingly affordable lunch bento boxes have hungry shoppers making this a staple in their rotation.

-Those missing their Sushi Deli and Japanese Market fix can now get a taste of both at Sushi Erika.
-Operated by the daughter of Sushi Deli’s owner Michio Kushi, Erika Kushi, it features a similar feel and menu as its predecessor housing just four tables and a small no-frills sushi bar.
-Favorites from Sushi Deli like the sweet shrimp, macadamia, and love rolls make an appearance on the menu, along with well-priced sashimi options while newcomers like octopus salad also be found.
+From the family behind the now-closed Sushi Deli and Japanese Market comes Sushi Erika.
+Operated by the daughter of Sushi Deli’s owner Michio Kushi, Erika Kushi, it features a similar feel and menu as its predecessor, housing just four tables and a small no-frills sushi bar.
+Favorites from Sushi Deli, like the sweet shrimp, macadamia, and love rolls, make an appearance on the menu, along with well-priced sashimi options.
+At the same time, newcomers like octopus salad also are found on the menu.

 While Wabi Sabi may be known for its pristine donburi bowls, sushi lovers can indulge in a la carte pieces of fish or opt for the Wabi Sabi Omakase with 12 pieces of nigiri and one maki of the chef’s choice.